kireiuno/MKMC/README.md

 # MKMC
-전도 앱

-Gospel sharing application created for a local Korean Church
+An application commissioned by a local Korean Church